ElArkk/jax-unirep/paper/paper.md

 which sequentially walks down the protein sequence and generates the single step embedding.
-Secondly, we wrapped the RNN cell using `lax.scan` to scan it over a single sequence, generating `mlstm1900_batch`.
+Secondly, we wrapped the RNN cell using `lax.scan` to scan over a single sequence, generating `mlstm1900_batch`.
 Thirdly, we then used `jax.vmap` to vectorize the operation over multiple sequences, thus generating `mlstm1900`.